Interface Machine

 auxIntArg

-) use this to indicate the result stack pattern with a straightforward hex encoding of the push order starting with least-significant nibbles getting pushed first).
-For example, an all-category-1dup2_x1
+dupandswap) use this to indicate the result stack pattern with a straightforward hex encoding of the push order starting with least-significant nibbles getting pushed first).
+For example, an all-category-1dup2_x1sets this to0x12312, and the other form of that op sets this to0x121.Also Note: For

 -